Ever wondered which could be the free media player that you most enjoy using?

 - VLC has support for most of the platforms including, mac OS and Linux.

 - Hardware acceleration comes into action whenever required.

 - You can use any media or floppy discs, external devices, webcams stored videos.

 - A good thing is you can stream from different websites directly at the VLC interface.

 Kodi is free, being an open-source software that can play any type of video and audio content.
-A thought of being initially acquired by Microsoft didn’t become successful though it comes under XBMC now, Kodi developers went on furnishing it on their own.
-One of the main benefits of kodi is that it is available for all OS types like windows, OSX, IOS, Linux and Android.
-One of the best platform to watch movies and TV shows, listen music and share photos.
+The thought of being initially acquired by Microsoft didn’t become successful though it comes under XBMC now, Kodi developers went on furnishing it on their own.
+One of the main benefits of Kodi is that it is available for all OS types like windows, OSX, IOS, Linux, and Android.
+One of the best platforms to watch movies and TV shows, listen to music and share photos.

-The result came out as a sustainable growth and a wide community of the software.
+The result came out as sustainable growth and a wide community of software.

 So, in a nutshell, this is Kodi for you:

 - This is managed by the non-profit XBMC Foundation.

 - It is continuously modified and fixed bugs by hundreds of Kodi coders community and proves every next update some major and futuristic change.